RobinsonArceM/RobinsonArceM.github.io/index.md

 # Welcome to My Portfolio

 Hello!
-I’m Robinson, a biochemist and data scientist with experience in AI-driven solutions for sustainability, predictive modeling, and data analysis.
-This portfolio highlights my key projects and achievements.
+I’m Robinson, a Data Scientist with a PhD in Cellular and Molecular Biology.
+I combine rigorous scientific training with expertise in Python, AI, and machine learning, gained through academic research and startup experience.
+This portfolio showcases my projects in AI-driven sustainability, predictive modeling, and data analysis.

 ---

 ## About Me
-- **Expertise:** Biochemistry, Data Science, Machine Learning
-- **Key Skills:** Python, Data Analysis, Machine Learning Modeling, GitHub, Google Colab
+My journey combines deep scientific investigation with cutting-edge data science.
+Holding a PhD in Cellular and Molecular Biology, I developed expertise in areas like fluorescence microscopy and energy metabolism.
+This rigorous research foundation now fuels my work as a Data Scientist.

+**Transition & Experience:** Gained practical experience applying Python, AI, and machine learning in a startup environment, focusing on the development of a model that allows to predict the optimal combination of organic waste to feed Black Soldier Fly larvae and produce high quality protein for animal feed.
+**Technical Skills:** Python (Pandas, Scikit-learn, Streamlit), Machine Learning, Data Analysis & Visualization, AI Implementation, Google Colab, Biopython, Alphafold and Pymol.
+**Scientific Expertise:** Biochemistry, Cellular/Molecular Biology, Fluorescence Microscopy, Energy Metabolism, Fluorescent Nanosensors, Mathematical modelling.
-- **Focus Areas:**
+**Current Focus Areas:**
-  - AI-driven solutions for sustainable development
+- Applying AI and predictive modeling for sustainable development.
-  - Nutritional analysis and insect meal optimization
-  - File processing for custom data insights
+- Developing custom data processing and insight generation pipelines.
+- Seeking opportunities where I can leverage both my scientific background and data science skills.

 ---